Iron ore: Hematite

 Due to the high density of hematite relative to associated silicate gangue, hematite beneficiation usually involves a combination of beneficiation techniques.

-One method relies on passing the finely crushed ore over a slurry containing magnetite or other agent such as ferrosilicon which increases its density.
-When the density of the slurry is properly calibrated, the hematite will sink and the silicate mineral fragments will float and can be removed.
+One method relies on passing the finely-crushed ore over a slurry containing magnetite or other agent such as ferrosilicon, which increases its density.
+When the density of the slurry is calibrated correctly, the hematite will sink and the silicate mineral fragments will float and can be removed.

 Production and consumption

-Iron is the world's most commonly used metal—steel, of which iron ore is the key ingredient, representing almost 95% of all metal used per year.
-It is used primarily in structures, ships, automobiles, and machinery.
+Iron ore represents 93% of metals mined worldwide in 2021.
+Steel, of which iron is the key ingredient, represents almost 95% of all metal used per year.

 Iron-rich rocks are common worldwide, but ore-grade commercial mining operations are dominated by the countries listed in the table aside.
-The major constraint to economics for iron ore deposits is not necessarily the grade or size of the deposits, because it is not particularly hard to geologically prove enough tonnage of the rocks exist.
-The main constraint is the position of the iron ore relative to market, the cost of rail infrastructure to get it to market and the energy cost required to do so.
+The major constraint to economics for iron ore deposits is not necessarily the grade or size of the deposits, because it is not particularly hard to geologically prove enough tonnage of the rocks exists.
+The primary constraint is the position of the iron ore relative to the market, the cost of rail infrastructure to get it to market, and the energy cost required to do so.

-Mining iron ore is a high-volume, low-margin business, as the value of iron is significantly lower than base metals.
-It is highly capital intensive, and requires significant investment in infrastructure such as rail in order to transport the ore from the mine to a freight ship.
+Mining iron ore is a high-volume, low-margin business, as the value of iron is significantly lower than that of base metals.
+It is highly capital-intensive and requires significant investment in infrastructure, such as rail, to transport the ore from the mine to a freight ship.
 For these reasons, iron ore production is concentrated in the hands of a few major players.